Safe Haven – A Ray of Hope

 Charity is programmed into us.
 It’s our heart.
 My husband John and I would shrivel if we did not give as we take, so after pondering on what our charity should focus on, we decided that our two main areas would be supporting underprivileged children and children with a disability.

-Last year, we delivered toys, food items, and cash donations to children in hospitals and orphanages across the UK and Africa.
-And we have no plans to stop.
+Last year, we delivered toys, food items, and cash donations to children in hospitals and orphanages across the UK and abroad and we have no plans to stop.
+Children are our future, and our fundraising efforts will continue to reach even more underprivileged children at home and abroad.
+We are also planning to build a permanent creative centre in Newcastle to serve children year-round.

-Get involved
+Get Involved

 This Week Content